emscripten-core/emsdk/README.md

 ### Installing emsdk directly from GitHub

 If you want to bootstrap to emsdk development version instead of the stable releases, you can do so by installing emsdk directly from github.
-Functionally this behaves identical to the Portable SDK.
+Functionally, this behaves identically to the Portable SDK.
 As a prerequisite, you must first manually download and install [Python](https://www.python.org) to bootstrap, and after that, run:

     git clone https://github.com/juj/emsdk.git
     cd emsdk